 Money Mow was created by Carl, a management consultant, who despite "working all the time" learned to manage and strategise financially.
 It is Carl's dream to retire from the workforce and spend more time with family and friends.
 He hopes to retire in 5 years at the age of 34.

 Keith is The Wealthy Accountant, who owns an accounting firm that has more than 2,000 clients during its heyday.
 Keith uses his accounting experience of more than 30 years to help people manage money in a tax-efficient way and realise readers' FIRE dream.

 Leisure Freak used to mean "a slacker" at work.
 Tommy has turned the meaning of Leisure Freak around to mean "a fanatic for retiring early and financial independence".
 A Leisure Freak isn't lazy, but instead focuses all his attention on FIRE through financial planning and letting go of work.

 Money Flamingo redefines the journey to FIRE.
-Instead of beginning the journey with 10 years of stinginess, Money Flamingo defines FIRE as a 3 stage process: full-time work to accumulate your first pot of gold, work less to enjoy life while your investment compounds over time, and retire when the investments reach your FIRE goal.
+Instead of beginning the journey with 10 years of stinginess, Money Flamingo defines FIRE as a 3 stage process: full-time work to accumulate your first pot of gold, work less to enjoy life while your value investment compounds over time, and retire when the investments reach your FIRE goal.